 - Website design is great for people who work in small companies that don’t have enough funds to outsource this task, or hire an in-house developer full time.
 You don’t need to learn programming to create a beautiful site.
 Discover great WordPress themes on Envato Elements or GraphicRiver.

 - Social media, don’t let your employer get behind on social media.
 Create online accounts for them if they don’t have one, or offer to update their social media strategy if they’re not getting traction.

 Need help with any of the skills listed above?
 Check out these tutorials:

-- Web Design10 Quick Tips: How to Make Your Website Homepage Design BetterCeline Roque
+- Web Design10 Quick Tips: How to Make Your Website Homepage Design BetterCeline (CX) Roque

 - Social MediaHootsuite vs. Buffer vs. Sprout Social: What Is the Best Social Media Management Tool?Brenda Barron

 - CareersHow to Make a Great LinkedIn Profile (+18 Best Tips)Charley Mendoza